Assessment in the Major, Planning and Review Committee, Customized Instruction Financial Review

 - Assessment in the Major Report template: Any format can be used; this is a sample template that many programs have found to be helpful.

-- Assessment in the Major recommendation form: This form is used by the Applied Research Center (ARC) to evaluate the reports.
+- Assessment in the Major recommendation form: This form is used by the office of Planning, Assessment, Research & Quality (PARQ) to evaluate the reports.

 General Education Assessment

 Reports are found in the UW-Stout Information Portal.
-Users must log in.
-Access files under Quality > University Assessment.
-To view historical files, click on the document title and a new screen will come up with links for all of the files.
+To access files, select General Education Assessment and click on the document title you wish to view and a new tab will be launched.

 Planning and Review Committee Self-Study